k21971/EvilHack/doc/evilhack-changelog.md

 - Place forged quality bits into struct obj as defines
 - Ithilmar tweaks
 - Make vampire players aware of the #shapechange command at game start
+- Prevent monsters from riding another monster as a steed if the potential steed isn't wearing a saddle